 Property Owners

-Many equipment-related construction accidents occur due to violations of safety standards set by the Occupational Safety and Health Administration (OSHA).
+Many equipment-related construction accidents occur due to violations of safety standards and regulations set by the Occupational Safety and Health Administration (OSHA).
 OSHA requires employers to:

 Evidence of OSHA violations can strengthen your claim by demonstrating negligence on the part of an employer, contractor, or equipment manufacturer.